-It’s been a hectic couple of weeks which has involved lots of Scottish travel, but I’ve finally managed to sit still long enough to write the third and final part of my Orkney blog (here’s a reminder of part 2).
-Writing this blog has stirred wonderful memories, and transported me back to the magical Northern Isles that stole a little piece of my heart.
+It’s been a hectic couple of weeks involving lots of Scottish travel, but I’ve finally managed to sit still long enough to write the third and final part of my Orkney blog (here’s a reminder of part 2).
+Writing this blog has stirred wonderful memories, transporting me back to the magical Northern Isles that stole a piece of my heart.

 Our first destination of the day was Birsay on the north west coast of Mainland.
-We sniggered like school children as we passed the small settlement of Twatt – we’re very mature!
+We sniggered like school children as we passed the small settlement of Twatt – we’re mature like that.

-For a place with a smattering of houses Birsay is a historical gem and well worth visiting.
-We parked at Point of Buckquoy beside a rocky beach with views across to the small, uninhabited island of Brough of Birsay.
+For a place with a smattering of houses, Birsay is a historical gem.
+We parked at Point of Buckquoy, beside a rocky beach with views across to the small, uninhabited island of Brough of Birsay.
 The island has a Stevenson lighthouse and a ruined Viking settlement on it.
 It can be accessed via a causeway at low tide.
-It was high tide when we visited, and angry waves were crashing off the shore making a visit impossible.
+It was high tide during our visit and angry waves were crashing off the shore putting Brough of Birsay.

 There’s something really hypnotic about watching waves and marvelling at the immense power of the sea.
-Mr G, always on the lookout for new photos to fill his Facebook feed got right up close (too close for my taste) iPhone poised to snap.
-I sarcastically reminded him that you never, ever heard stories on the news about people being swept out to sea.
-No, things like that just never happened!
-He muttered, but resisted retaliating with some sarcasm of his own.
+Mr G, always on the lookout for something to photograph, got up close – too close for my liking.
+I reminded him that you never hear stories on the news about people being swept out to sea.
+Nope, things like that just never happen!

-It was bitingly cold so we decided to explore the well-preserved ruins of the 16th century Earl’s Palace which was nearby.
+It was bitingly cold, so we decided to explore the well-preserved ruins of the 16th century Earl’s Palace nearby.
 We found shelter behind its solid stone walls.
 The palace was built by the tyrannical Robert Stewart 1st Earl of Orkney.
 He was the illegitimate son of James V, and half-brother of the ill-fated Mary Queen of Scots.

-The Wee Dug was overjoyed to find himself with some new ruins to sniff, and a sniffing frenzy ensued.
-He loves to explore ruins and doesn’t miss a spot.
+The Wee Dug was overjoyed to find himself with a new ruins to explore and a sniffing frenzy ensued.
+He loves exploring ruins and doesn’t miss a spot.

 The Broch of Gurness

-We got the place all to ourselves and I was in my element – history geek, seventh heaven.
-Even Mr G seemed impressed, not only by the pretty sea view, but also by the broch.
+We had the place all to ourselves.
+I was in my element – history geek, seventh heaven.
+Even Mr G seemed impressed, not only by the pretty sea view, but by the broch too.

-As we were leaving, snapping a few last photos before getting into the car an inscription on a memorial bench caught my eye.
+As we were leaving, an inscription on a memorial bench caught my eye.
 I love words and these words really resonated with me.
-They completely summed up how I feel about my travels around Scotland, witnessing scenes that will stay with me for life.
+They completely summed up how I feel about my travels around Scotland, witnessing scenes that will stay with me forever.

 I leave few footprints on the sand for stormy seas to wash away.
 I take with me the breadth of sky and seas of unimaginable blue.

-By the time we arrived in the lovely harbour town of Stromness in search of some lunch it was a gorgeous day – wind free, sunny and warm.
-We wandered the cobbled streets peeping in shop windows and snapping photos.
+By the time we arrived in the lovely harbour town of Stromness in search of lunch it was a gorgeous day – wind free, sunny and warm.
+We wandered the cobbled streets, peeping in shop windows and snapping photos.

 After a quick lunch, comprising of our favourite combo of soup and sandwiches, we went in search of somewhere to stretch our legs and enjoy the sunshine.